-In the meantime, those among you still interested in notebooks beter start your Christmas want lists early.
+In the meantime, those among you still interested in notebooks better start your Christmas want lists early.
+The holiday season could see a surge in demand for 3D-capable devices, and Sony’s new VAIO notebook might just be the perfect gift for tech enthusiasts.

 Via Crunchgear